MarkJamesHoward/mimic-css/README.md

 ## Install:

-npm i -D mimic-css
+npm install --save-dev mimic-css

+mimic-css is a development time process that watches for file changes to your web pages and create classes from them.
+So we can should use the --save-dev (-D) setting here

 ## Usage

-npx mimic-css
+npx mimic

 This will search in the current folder (and all subfolders) for .html, .ts, .js and .astro files.
 Ouput will be sent to the file mimic-css.css

-we can override these defaults as below to specify a specific folder to monitor (**src**) and the output filename to use (**mimic.css**) npx mimic-css -i ./src/ -o ./src/mimic.css
+We can override where to base our scan for web pages using the -i flag `npx mimic-css -i ./src/ `

+We can override where to outut our generated CSS file using the -o flag `npx mimic-css -o ./styles/mimic.css `

+Other options:

 - i: { type: "string", default: "./", alias: "input" },
 - o: { type: "string", default: "./mimic.css", alias: "output" },